subworx/esp32-timelapse-webserver/README.md

 Supports `AI Thinker` boards with `OV2640` cameras.

+To support other boards, you can take the pinouts from Arduino IDE sample projects or similar.

 This project:
 - initializes the OV2640 camera of your ESP32-Cam module
 - connects to WiFi to receive the current date and time
 - takes a picture every X seconds with the current time as filename
 - saves the picture to SD
+- offers the last taken picture under `/latest.jpg`
+- contains a small file manager

+# Known issues / TODO:
+- First picture after boot has a greenish tint, everything from the second picture is fine.
+  - Take first picture, delete, wait a few seconds, take second picture, then continue with regular period?
+- File manager crashes when displaying >~150 files.
+  - Maybe too big output buffer?
+- Add more cam options (size, quality, clock)
+  - Cam config preview?
+- Or a live stream
+- automatic picture upload?
+  - FTP, I don't yet care about cloud/SMB

 # Settings:
 Change the values near the top of the file to match your requirements.
 All of these settings can be changed through the GUI later: